How the halls got their names

 Stout Hall

 In 1949, Stout Hall was built.
 Named after Julia E. Stout, the Dean of Women from 1928 to 1951.
 Originally an undergraduate women’s hall, it was converted to a men’s hall in the 1970s, and then converted to upperclassmen coed housing.
-Today, it home to the students in the Honors College.
+Today, it home to the students in the Honors Living Learning Program.

 Thatcher Hall was opened in 1925 as a women-only residence hall.
 It is named after Jessie Thatcher Bost, the first female graduate of OSU.
 She served as president of the Oklahoma A&M College Alumni Association.
 Today, Thatcher Hall is home to the ROTC.